 3. Valley of Flowers

 This enchanting valley sprawls over the lofty Himalayas of the Garhwal region.
-Legends believe it, this is the same place from where Hanuman had collected the Sanjeevani buti in Ramayana.
+Legends believe this is the same place from where Hanuman had collected the Sanjeevani buti in Ramayana.
 Recognized by UNESCO, this place comes alive when the snow has melted.
 This valley is too in danger due to deforestation, development, and burst of tourism in the fragile land.
 And unwillingly, we had to include this enchanting valley in our list of 10 places in India to visit before they disappear from the map.

 4. The fast disappearing Wular Lake